-ENGR 496, 497, 498 - SENIOR SEMINAR (1, 1, 1)
+ENGR 496, 497, 498 - CAPSTONE ENGINEERING PROJECT (1, 2, 2)

 Capstone engineering experience.
 Each student is required to conduct an approved project with appropriate engineering research, analysis and design content.
 The scope of the project covers the project life cycle from proposal to final oral and written reports, over the course of three quarters.
-Engineering career and professional issues are presented and discussed in ENGR 496.
-Each student is required to attend Autumn, Winter and Spring quarters irrespective of the quarters in which enrollment in Seminar occurs.
-Prerequisites: senior standing in engineering, ENGL 323, and ENGR 396.
+Each student is required to attend Autumn, Winter, and Spring quarters irrespective of the quarters in which enrollment in Seminar occurs.
+Prerequisites: senior standing in engineering, ENGR 396, and ENGR 397.